• Skip to primary navigation

 • When the broth is absorbed, add another ladle-full.
 Continue until the risotto is al dente (or as cooked as you like it).
 The risotto will look thick and creamy.

-• Add the butter and the grated parmesan.
+• Add the butter and as much or as little of the grated parmesan cheese as you like.
 The risotto will thicken even more and become even creamier.

 Nutrition